Equilibrium Propagation for Non-Conservative Systems: Dyadic EP

 \section{Dyadic EP}

-We now introduce \textit{Dyadic EP} (Algorithm \ref{alg:augene}) an alternative `variational' algorithm that computes the exact cost gradient in the limit of infinitesimal nudging, recovering the results of AEP via a conceptually distinct approach.
-Specifically, Dyadic EP maps the original $n$-variable dynamics governed by the force field $F(x,\theta)$ to a new system of $2n$ variables, $z$ and $z'$, defined by an energy functional $H(z,z',\theta)$ and a cost $D(z,z')$.
+We now introduce \textit{Dyadic EP} (Algorithm~\ref{alg:augene}), a variational algorithm that computes the exact cost gradient in the limit of infinitesimal nudging.
+It maps the original $n$-variable dynamics $F(x, \theta)$ onto a $2n$-variable system $(z, z')$ defined by an energy $H(z, z', \theta)$ and cost $D(z, z')$.
+We show in Appendix~\ref{app:AsymEPvsDEP} that AsymEP can be seen as the first-order projection of Dyadic EP onto the original $n$-dimensional state space.

-We emphasize that this variable doubling is essential to constructing a potential for non-conservative forces.
-Without extending the configuration space, it is impossible to define a scalar generator for the dynamics, as the rotational component of a non-conservative field cannot be expressed as the gradient of a potential.

 The new system is defined by the energy $H$ and cost function $D$, given in terms of $F$ and $C$ by:

 where $z,z' \in \mathbb{R}^n$.
 In order to learn, we introduce the augmented energy